Dow Constantine signs order allowing King County inquests into fatal shootings by police to resume

 When Constantine halted inquests in 2018 after determining the process was biased and broken, there were six inquests pending, all from shootings the previous year: Butts, killed by Seattle police following a downtown robbery and shootout in April of that year; Isaiah Obet, shot by Auburn police in June 2017; Lyles, killed by SPD officers in June; Eugene Nelson, killed by Kent police; Robert Lightfeather, killed by Federal Way officers in October; and Curtis Tade, shot by Kirkland police in December.

-The three “administrators” who will oversee the inquests — taking the place of district court judges — will begin moving those cases toward inquests immediately, said Dee Sylvie, the county’s inquest program manager.
+The three “administrators” who will oversee the inquests — taking the place of district court judges — will begin moving those cases toward inquests immediately, said Dee Sylve, the county’s inquest program manager.

 Constantine said Wednesday he is prepared to refer 16 additional police-related deaths to the program.
 His office has said at least 36 law enforcement-related deaths since 2017 are eligible for inquests.